Krasobas/job4j_grabber/README.md

 1. New sites can be added to the project without changing the code.

 2. In the project, you can do parallel parsing of sites.

+Used technologies:

+- JSOUP for parsing
+- JDBC for manipulating with DB
+- Quartz library for scheduling
+- Slf4j for logging